elyra-ai/elyra/docs/source/user_guide/pipelines.md

 ### Overview

 A pipeline comprises of one or more nodes that are (in many cases) connected with each other to define execution dependencies.
-A node is an instance of a configurable component that typically only implements one unit-of-work.
-A unit-of-work can represent any task, such as load data, cleanse data, analyze data, train a machine learning model, deploy a model for serving, query a service, or send an email.
+A node is an instance of a configurable component that typically only implements one unit of work.
+A unit of work can represent any task, such as load data, cleanse data, analyze data, train a machine learning model, deploy a model for serving, query a service, or send an email.

 ![Conceptual pipeline overview](../images/user_guide/pipelines/pipelines-nodes.png)

-In fact, multiple components can implement the "same" task.
+Note though that multiple components might implement the "same" task.
 For example, one component might load data from a SQL database, whereas another component might load data from a NoSQL database.
 Conceptually both components load data, but how they load it is entirely different.

 Elyra supports two types of components: generic components and custom components.
 A pipeline that utilizes only generic components is called a generic pipeline, whereas a pipeline that utilizes generic components and/or custom components is referred to as typed pipeline.